precice/precice.github.io/pages/docs/configuration/configuration-communication.md

 ```xml
 <m2n:mpi .../>
 ```
-As the ports functionality is not a highly used feature of MPI, it has robustness issues for several MPI implementations ([for OpenMPI, for example](https://github.com/precice/precice/wiki/Tests#troubleshooting)).
+As the ports functionality is not a highly used feature of MPI, it has robustness issues for several MPI implementations ([for OpenMPI, for example](TODO)).
 In principle, MPI gives you faster communication roughly by a factor of 10, but, for most applications, you will not feel any difference as both are very fast.
 We recommend using `sockets`.

 Which participant is `from` and which one is `to` makes almost no difference and cannot lead to deadlock.
 Only for massively parallel runs, it can make a performance difference at initialization.
-For such cases, [ask us for advice](https://www.precice.org/resources/#contact).
+For such cases, [ask us for advice](TODO).

 The `exchange-directory` should point to the same location for both participants.
 We use this location to exchange hidden files with initial connection information.
 It defaults to `"."`, i.e. both participants need to be started in the same folder.
-We give some best practices on how to arrange your folder structure and start the coupled solvers [here](Starting-a-Coupled-Simulation).
+We give some best practices on how to arrange your folder structure and start the coupled solvers [here](TODO).

+{% include important.html content="If you face any problems with establishing the communication, have a look [here](TODO)." %}

 ## Advanced: the master tag

-If you build preCICE without MPI (and only in this case) you might also need to change the communication preCICE uses to communicate between ranks of a single parallel participant.
+If you build preCICE without MPI (and **only** in this case) you might also need to change the communication preCICE uses to communicate between ranks of a single parallel participant.
 You can specify to use TCP/IP sockets with:

 ```xml
 <participant name="MySolver1">